Video Online Counselling & Therapy

 In order to make therapy effective online, you’ll need to make sure that you can create a therapeutic space that works:

 - No distractions from outside world (kids, siblings, TV, locked door etc.) You need to feel 100% comfortable to completely be able to share and speak your mind.
+Some clients even bring their phone / laptop to their car

 - Good camera placement (torso upwards, good lighting).